 - HKGC was founded in 1889 with the original course and clubhouse being located within the race course in Happy Valley.
 Work on the Old Course at Fanling started in 1911 with the first tee shot being struck in December 1913.
 It was followed in 1931 by the opening of the New Course and in 1971 by the addition of the Eden Course.
-All three are 18 hole internationally acclaimed championship golf courses.
+All three are 18 holes, internationally acclaimed championship golf courses.

 - The clubhouse at Fanling was constructed in 1911 and is a Grade II Heritage Building.
-The Pavilion on the Old Course was opened in 1918 and is a Grade III Heritage Building.
+The Pavilion on the Old Course was opened in 1916 and is a Grade III Heritage Building.
 The Fanling Lodge was built as a residence for the former Governors of Hong Kong in 1934 and is used to this day as a residence for the Chief Executive.
 It is a Grade I Heritage Building.

 - In 2008 the Club was honoured to host the equestrian cross country event of the Beijing Summer Olympic Games.
 The course was laid out over the New and Eden Courses at Fanling.
 Several of the jumps have been retained for posterity’s sake.